David Lean: Style

 As Lean himself pointed out, his films are often admired by fellow directors as a showcase of the filmmaker's art.
 According to Katharyn Crabbe, "[t]he rewards of watching a David Lean film are most often described in terms of his skillful use of cinematic conventions, his editing, his alertness to the ability of film to create effects."
-In The Rough Guide to Film, Tom Charity writes:
+In his introduction to David Lean: Interviews, Steven Organ claims that Lean "often straddl[ed] that fine line between commercialism and artistry.
+To view one of Lean's films is to see the complete spectrum of tools available to the filmmaker – and used to their fullest potential."